 Professional Workshop/Post-Graduate Studies

 The writing programs at ieiMedia are taught by master teachers and writers who bring their professional expertise as guides to emerging writers.
-Professional and post-graduate learners benefit from moderated small group experiences and one-on-one coaching that allows for individualized plans of study or work.
-The Armagh Project is an ideal place to begin work on a new creative endeavor as well as a robust writing environment in which to develop a work-in-progress.
+Professional and post-graduate learners benefit from moderated small-group experiences and one-on-one coaching that allows for individualized plans of study or work.
+The Armagh Program is an ideal place to begin work on a new creative endeavor and a robust writing environment for developing work in progress.

 Frequent and ample bus service will take you to Belfast in just over an hour and to Dublin in just over two hours – opening access to more of Ireland or to other areas of Great Britain or Europe through the international airports of both cities.
-The Armagh Project includes two three-day weekends of free time for students to travel on their own.
-Easy day trips from Armagh include journeying to the primal and compelling Giant’s Causeway in the far north, touring the famously tranquil and idyllic scenery of County Londonderry, or visiting the marble arch caves in Femanagh, Northern Ireland’s Lake District.
-If you are craving the metropolitan both Dublin and Belfast have become international cities full of much of the same abundant shopping, cultural events and night life you are likely to find in New York, London or Rome.
+The Armagh Program includes free time for students to travel on their own as well as trips to Belfast with the group.

-This course is particularly suited to those students interested in creative writing, communication, playwriting, theatre studies, Irish cultural studies, literature, poetry, and storytelling.
-Enrollment is open to students from any major provided they have a strong writing background.
-Course instructors use writing samples and other diagnostics to make decisions about acceptance into the program or placement within program groups.
+This course is particularly suited to those students interested in public opinion writing, creative writing, playwriting, theatre studies, Irish cultural studies, literature, poetry and storytelling.
+Enrollment is open to students from any major, provided they have a strong writing or performance background.

-Terri Ciofalo (Program Director) is a professional theatre artist and experienced Production Manager teaching graduate and undergraduate theatre at the University of Illinois Urbana-Champaign.
+Terri Ciofalo (Program Director) is a professional theatre artist and experienced production manager who teaches graduate and undergraduate theatre at the University of Illinois Urbana-Champaign.
 She earned her MFA from the Yale School of Drama and has toured theatrically both in the United States and overseas.